Activities within W2W

 The following Equal Opportunity measures have been implemented within W2W:

 Childcare has been organized during the Kick-off meeting of W2W (Nov.
-10th-12th, 2015) for three children of PIs.
+10-12th, 2015) for three children of PIs.
 The small group (children and staff) explored the playgrounds and parks in the surrounding of the meeting venue and even attended a lantern procession on St Martin's day.
-Childcare has also been organized during the 2nd Annual Meeting of W2W (Nov.
-8th-11th, 2016).
+Childcare has been organized during the 2nd Annual Meeting of W2W (Nov.
+8-11th, 2016).
 The care has been excellent and included spending time outside and visiting playgrounds nearby the venue.
+Childcare has also been organized during the 4th Annual Meeting of W2W (Nov.
+12-14th, 2018).
+The little group walked in the park facing the venue and took part in the guided tour of Landau, together with the meeting's participants.

 2. Student assistants